COPDGene Study Collaborations

 Sleep Heart Aging Study

-Dr. Chooza Moon, an Assistant Professor in Nursing, is the Principle Investigator of the Sleep Heart Aging Study, which seeks to understand the association between altered patterns of sleep and white matter changes in the brain, in patients with coronary artery disease.
-Dr. Hoth is a collaborator and mentor who oversees the administration of cognitive assessment measures, and is involved with project development and interpretation of data with other members of Dr. Moon’s research team.
+Dr. Chooza Moon, an Assistant Professor in Nursing, is the Principle Investigator of the Healthy Aging and Sleep Study, which seeks to understand the association between circadian rhythms and neural function and structures in health aging and in the context of coronary heart disease.
+Dr. Hoth is a collaborator and mentor who oversees the administration of cognitive assessment measures and is involved with project development and interpretation of data with other members of Dr. Moon’s research team.

 Cognitive Difficulties in Sarcoidosis